Aging: What to expect

 - Take precautions.
 Wear sunglasses or a wide-brimmed hat when you're outdoors, and use earplugs when you're around loud machinery or other loud noises.

-Your gums might pull back (recede) from your teeth.
-Certain medications, such as those that treat allergies, asthma, high blood pressure and high cholesterol, can also cause dry mouth.
+Your gums might pull back from your teeth.
+Certain medications, such as those that treat allergies, asthma, high blood pressure and high cholesterol, also can cause dry mouth.
 As a result, your teeth and gums might become slightly more vulnerable to decay and infection.

 What you can do